Education > Undergraduate Education

 3. Statistics Majors and Minors

-The ASA is currently updating its curriculum guidelines for undergraduate programs in statistical science (http://www.amstat.org/education/curriculumguidelines.cfm), which came out of the ASA's Undergraduate Statistics Education Initiative (USEI, 2000).
-The updated guidelines will remain true to the original guidelines, while allowing for an increased emphasis in topics such as "big data" and statistical software.
+The ASA has published its 2014 curriculum guidelines for undergraduate programs in statistical science (http://www.amstat.org/education/curriculumguidelines.cfm).
+The guidelines remain true to the previous guidelines, while allowing for an increased emphasis in topics such as "big data" and statistical software.

 Undergraduate programs in statistics should prepare students to work with data through an emphasis on both theory and practical experience.
 Students need the analytical skills of a data scientist as well as necessary mathematical skills.
 Below are brief summaries of the current (winter 2014) guidelines for two possible curriculum designs.